Courtney White

 Two Percent Solutions for the Planet: 50 Low-Cost, Low-Tech, Nature-Based Practices for Combating Hunger, Drought and Climate Change

 “This book is Courtney White’s most important work.
 It is the best practical guide to how we can begin to address the significant, unavoidable challenges awaiting us in our not-too-distant future.
 It inspires us to address these challenges creatively, especially with respect to our food and agriculture future, and to do it in cooperation with nature in ways that also heal the planet.”
+Frederick Kirschenmann, Cultivating an Ecological Conscience

-This Moment In Time: Photographs 2006-2015
+This Moment In Time: Photographs 2007-2017

-A Fine Art Photography Project (color) 2006-2015 (Zenfolio 2016)
+Fine Art Photography Project 2007-2017

-THE SUN: a Mystery
+The Sun: a Mystery

-A Mystery Novel set in 2008-09 (Early Hour Press 2018)
+Novel set in 2008-09 (Early Hour Press 2018)

 A murdered ranch employee.
 A vanished suspect.
 A stolen rodeo horse.
 A black helicopter.
 Angry environmentalists.
 Menacing oil-and-gas developers.
 A Sasquatch hunter gone astray.
 A mysterious billionaire.
 A missing can opener…